View Angelina Maiorano's Obituary on TheDay.com and share memories

 |

-New London - Angelina Marie Maiorano, 96 of New London, entered eternal life Feb.
+New London - Angelina Marie Maiorano, 96, of New London, entered eternal life Feb.
 7, 2020, in the comfort of her home surrounded by her loving family.
-She was born July 6, 1923, in New London the daughter of the late Rosario and Maria (Geraci) DiMaggio.
-She was the beloved wife of the late Nicholas Maiorano.
-Mrs. Maiorano worked for years as a waitress, last working for the Holiday Inn.
+She was born July 6, 1923, in New London, the daughter of the late Rosario and Maria (Geraci) DiMaggio.
+She was united in marriage April 25, 1959, to Nicholas Maiorano; he predeceased her in 1986.

+Mrs. Maiorano worked for many years as a waitress, last working for the Holiday Inn and retiring at the age of 70.
+She was a member and past president of the former Emblem Club, where she received the Gold Star Award; a member of the former Sons of Italy, Tussana Hall; and a den mother for the Cub Scouts.
+She later volunteered for the in New London until the age of 90.

+She is survived by her three sons, Abbot DiNoto of New London, Ronald DiNoto of Niantic and Russell DiNoto of Waterford; six grandchildren; seventeen great-grandchildren; and eight great-great-grandchildren.
+She was predeceased by ten siblings: Baldassaro, Rosario, Maria, Rosario Jr., Benny, Angelo, Santa, Nancy, Frances and Lucy DiMaggio; and a longtime companion, Thomas Tranchida.

 Her family will receive relatives and friends from 5 to 7 p.m.
 Monday, Feb.
 10, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
 The funeral will assemble at 9 a.m.
 Tuesday, Feb.
-11, and proceed to a Mass of Christian Burial at 10 a.m. in St. Joseph Church.
-Interment is in St. Mary Cemetery.
-A complete obituary will appear in Monday's edition of the Day.
+11, and proceed to a Mass of Christian Burial at 10 a.m. in St. Joseph's Catholic Church.
+Interment in St. Mary's Cemetery.